 What to Do After a Slip and Fall Accident

-So what should you do if you or someone you love is injured in a slip and fall?
+So what should you do after a slip and fall accident?
 Here are some personal injury law tips to help you.

 Seek Medical Attention Immediately